To make BJP stronger is all I wanted says Chirag Paswan

 Chirag Paswan’s fate hangs in the balance after poll drubbing in Bihar

 It is a fact that the LJP did hurt the NDA's vote share and this resulted in the JD(U) underperforming.
-However Paswan's plan of playing kingmaker has now gone down the drain.
+However, Paswan's plan of playing kingmaker has now gone down the drain.
 It is now entirely up to the top bosses of the BJP whether it wants to retain the LJP in the NDA.
 Paswan would have to do a lot of convincing to remain in the NDA at the Centre and will also prove that he can be a reliable partner.

 In the 2010 and 2015 elections, the LJP had won three and two seats respectively.
 The party would have hoped for a better performance this year.
 The best performance by the LJP was in the 2005 elections when it won 29 seats and stopped the RJD from returning to power.